SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Design errors/unreachable_is_statement.rst

 Introduction
 ------------

-SpinalHDL will check all switch's is statements are reachable.
+SpinalHDL will check all `is` statements in a switch are reachable.

 Example
 -------

-The following code :
+The following code:

 .. code-block:: scala